joeording3/enhanced-video-downloader-2024/README.md

 - **Server Configuration**: Set download directory, server port, and other settings
 - **Theme Toggle**: Switch between light and dark themes
 - **Log Display**: View server logs with different verbosity levels
+- **Log File Path**: The log viewer reads from the server's current log file path exposed via `/api/config` as `log_file`.
+If `LOG_FILE` is not set in the environment, the server sets it at startup to a stable default path `server_output.log` in the project root.
+You can override this path from the Options page (Log File field) or by setting `LOG_FILE` in your shell or `.env`.
 - **Error History**: Browse past download errors with detailed troubleshooting information
 - **Server Status**: Real-time server connectivity status
 - **Settings Persistence**: All settings are automatically saved and restored